alamakbar-kasual/inventorytracker/replit.md

 6. **Mobile-First Design**: Responsive interface optimized for mobile devices

 This architecture provides a scalable, type-safe foundation for a material inventory management system with modern development practices and user experience.

+### Recent Changes: Latest modifications with dates

+**January 2025:**
+- Removed snapshot view components (StatsCards and HomeStockChart) from homepage per user request
+- Cleaned up all stats API query references and invalidations throughout the application
+- Updated search functionality to work with new MaterialWithSkus structure supporting multiple SKUs per material